Posted on June 1, 2016 By Art Feierman

 Many projectors these days stay on the market for 2, 3 or even 4 years.
 As a result we’ll also run through the award winning projectors from last year’s report that are still on the market as of this time.

-We have included those winners in the last group of review links.
+We have included those previous winners of our Best In Classroom awards in the last group of review links.

-If they were good enough to win a top award last year, they certainly would still be highly competitive this year.
-We are pleased to report that a few of our top award winners last year, also managed to prove to be some of the top selling projectors into schools. (source – Pacific Media Associates, who publishes regular reports on unit sales for our projector industry.)
+As no surprise, we again report that a few of our top award winners this year and last, also managed to prove to be some of the top selling projectors into schools. (source – Pacific Media Associates, who publishes regular reports on unit sales for our projector industry.)
 More on that elsewhere.

 Another section of this report discusses addresses issues that impact beyond the individual classroom, such as operational costs and issues, from lamp and LED light sources, to filters, to networking and advanced networking including compatibility with automation schemes. such as Crestron.